clarus/coq-blog/posts/2020-10-09 WIP Improvements of coq-of-ocaml for functors and signatures.md

       type t = Ciphertext.t
     end

 Since we represent signatures by records, we cannot directly represent the sub-signature for `Ciphertext` in the signature `Validator`.
+Indeed, there are no notions of sub-records in Coq.
 Thus, we were generating the following error message:

     --- foo.ml:8:23 ------------------------------------------------------------ not_supported (1/1) ---